tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 ##### Saturated Fats
-Saturated Fats' Fatty Acids are completely straight and are called **Hydrogen saturated**, because each carbon in the skeleton is bonded to two Hydrogens as well as two Carbons, disallowing any double bonding from happening in the skeleton (which cause kinks)
+Saturated Fats' Fatty Acids are completely straight and are called **Hydrogen saturated**, because each carbon in the skeleton is bonded to two Hydrogens as well as two Carbons, disallowing any double bonding from happening in the skeleton (which cause kinks).

 #### Phospholipids